Lymphoedema support during Covid-19 crisis

 This One-Pager gives advice on lymphedema support during the Covid-19 crisis.
 Precautions and special advice for compression garments with a hand piece are discussed in this brief overview.
 Furthermore, you can find exercises for self-management of edema.
 This One-Pager is published in English, German, French and Italian.

 The following information is adapted from the Lymphedema Support Network (1).

-- Lymphedema alone does not make one more susceptible to the coronavirus.
-Exception: lymphedema patients with extensive lymphatic abnormalities involving chest/lungs and with a generalized immune deficiency.
+- Lymphoedema alone does not make one more susceptible to the coronavirus.
+Exception: lymphoedema patients with extensive lymphatic abnormalities involving chest/lungs and with a generalized immune deficiency.

 - The main symptoms of COVID-19 (coronavirus disease 2019) include: fever, cough, aches and pains, shortness of breath and sensory disturbances (taste, smell).

 - The virus causing COVID-19 is called SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).